The Great Category Cleanup

 Categories have a tendency to become a hodgepodge of labels and ideas after years or even months of blogging.
 It’s easy to add new categories when a post doesn’t “fit” into your current structure.
 Before you know it you can have 10 new categories with one or two posts in them.

 I love a good analogy.
-In the last post on categories I compared categories to an epic novel, like Anna Karenina.
+In the last post on categories, I compared categories to an epic novel, like Anna Karenina.
 You have Parts (top-level categories), Chapters (sub-categories), and even headings and sections within a chapter (3rd level categories).
 Think of your tags like the index in a book.

-Get ready for another analogy.
+It’s time for another analogy.

 The easiest thing to change is a category name.
 Start with any name changes first.
 And delete any old categories (only if they have zero posts) that you no longer need.